vandavey/ChronicMonokai/README.md

 # ChronicMonokai
-VSCode editor and workbench color scheme inspired by the Monokai
+VSCode editor and workbench color scheme inspired by Monokai